DirectiveAthena/Documentation/Content/Programming/AthenaServer/AthenaServer.md

 # AthenaServer API Design
 This page defines the API design of the Applications that run on a AthenaServer library.
-The API is meant to easily retrieve information from data resources with
+The API is meant to easily retrieve information from data resources assigned to be accessed by different access levels by API tokens and

 ## Design